Lost or stolen passports

 Be aware that once reported, your passport is permanently cancelled.
 Even if it turns up later, it cannot be used again.

 Without a valid passport, you cannot cross international borders, so expect to remain where you are until a replacement is issued.
+In many cases, travel insurance may help cover costs related to lost travel documents or disrupted travel plans.

-Step 3: Be Prepared Before You Travel
+Step 4: Be Prepared Before You Travel

 A few precautions before you leave home can save a great deal of stress if something goes wrong.